aws-samples/securely-sharing-logfiles-with-partners/README.md

 ## How do I modify the template

 The Cloudformation template is generated through [AWS CDK](https://aws.amazon.com/cdk/).
 AWS Cloud Development Kit (AWS CDK) is an open source software development framework to define your cloud application resources using familiar programming languages.
-This samples code is written in Python3 and available in [app.py](app.py).
+This code sample is written in Python3 and available in [app.py](app.py).
 Developers can either [install CDK](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-python.html) on their workstation, or use the [Docker-based build terminal](docker-deploy).
 With Docker, teams get a consistent experience regardless of the local operating system (e.g., Windows versus OSX).

 After making the relevant changes run the below commands: